-- 5. Financial resources reallocated from existing programs of instruction should be estimated based on the recent cost experience of the source program(s). - 6.
-Identify the source and duration of internal funding. - 7.
+- 2. Identify the source and duration of internal funding. - 3.
 Identify the source and duration of external funding and outline any terms, conditions, and deliverables associated with the funding.
-External (Third Party) Sources might include support from other levels of government
+External (Third Party) Sources might include support from other levels of government.